• Home

 Deep tissue massage is frequently confused with Rolfing, and it’s worth addressing directly.

 Deep tissue massage uses more pressure to reach deeper muscle layers — but it is still fundamentally a massage.
 It addresses muscular tension through pressure and technique.
-While deep tissue massage is defined by the depth, Structural Integration is a layered approach.
-That is a very important distinction.
-In addition to the fact that Structural Integration is a process, it is a process of integration and that requires understanding the appropriate depth to be working for a given session and contact.
+While deep tissue massage is defined by depth alone, Structural Integration is a layered process.
+Integration requires understanding the appropriate depth for each session and each contact — the depth is determined by what the body needs at that stage, not by how hard the practitioner is willing to push.

 If you’re based in Los Angeles or Santa Monica and have been relying on massage for chronic issues without lasting results, it may be time to consider a structural approach.